-During the financial year under review, the Company complied with the Nigerian Exchange Limited Rules and has not been fined by the Financial Reporting Council (FRC), Securities & Exchange Commission (SEC), or Nigerian Exchange Limited (NGX) for any infringements.
-The Board conducted a corporate governance and board evaluation review for the period under review.
-The result indicated that the Corporate Governance framework in Dangote Cement Plc complies with the extant Codes of Corporate Governance provisions.
-The Company pursues an active investor relations programme with annual investor meetings and earnings calls.
+During the financial year under review, the Company complied with the NGX Rules and has not been fined by the FRC, SEC, nor NGX for any infringements.
+The Board conducted an internal corporate governance and board evaluation review.
+The result indicated satisfactory compliance with extant Codes of Corporate Governance provisions.
+The Company pursues an active investor relations programme with investor meetings and earnings calls throughout the year.
 Our website contains information about the Company's performance and strategy.